morganericsson/msengcs/kursplaner/en/4DV013_ProjectInVisualizationAndDataAnalysis.md

 ## Prerequisites

-- 1DV004 - Objektorienterad programmering
+- 1DV004 - Objektorienterad programmering     YES
-- 2DV004 - Datorgrafik
+- 2DV004 - Datorgrafik    NOT SURE IF WE CAN DEMAND THIS
-- 1MA002 - Linjär algebra
+- 1MA002 - Linjär algebra    NOT SURE
-- 1MA004 - Tillämpad sannolikhetslära och statistik
+- 1MA004 - Tillämpad sannolikhetslära och statistik     NOT SURE
-- 1ZT002 - Hållbar utveckling
+- 1ZT002 - Hållbar utveckling    NO
-- 4DV005 - Maskininlärning
+- 4DV005 - Maskininlärning    NOT SURE
-- Minst en av projektkurserna 4DV004 eller 4DV008
+- Minst en av projektkurserna 4DV004 eller 4DV008   WE NEED AT LEAST THE FIRST INFOVIS COURSE; BETTER BOTH!

 ## Learning outcomes

 After completing the course the student shall be able to:

 *1. Knowledge and understanding*
-	1. Explain and motivate information visualization and visual analytics in a man-machine perspective as well as how these areas facilitate data analysis, *2.
-Skills and abilities*
+	1. Explain and motivate information visualization and visual analytics in a man-machine perspective as well as how these areas facilitate data analysis, and
+	2. identify characteristics of state-of-the-art Visual Analytics (VA) systems.
+*2. Skills and abilities*
 	1. Independently organize and carry out an agile project,
 	2. independently learn to use tools, methods, and software libraries used within information visualization and visual analytics,
 	3. elicit requirements/tasks from an analyst and based on these decide which visualizations, data analyses, and interaction methods are most suitable,
 	4. implement a visual analytics system using reasonable technical solutions and deploy this, and
-	5. based on analyst requirements/tasks define and perform evaluations of a visual analytics system.
+	5. based on the design goals define and perform evaluations of a visual analytics system.
 *3. Judgement and approach*
-	1. Reflect on which types of questions and analysis processes are best supported by different combinations of visualization techniques,
+	1. Reflect on which types of questions and analysis processes are best supported by different combinations of visualization techniques and data-analysis algorithms,
-	2. reflect on how the choice of visualizations is affected by the groups of people that will use the system with respect to, e.g., metaphors and common understanding, and
+	2. reflect on how the choice of visualizations is affected by the groups of people that will use the system with respect to, e.g., used metaphors and common understanding,
+	3. reflect on whether the proposed VA solution reaches its analytical goals efficiently and effectively, and
-	3. reflect on the bias that exists in the system based on collected data, data processing, analysis methods, and visualization techniques.
+	4. reflect on the bias that exists in the system based on collected data, data processing, analysis methods, and visualization techniques.

 ## Course contents

-The course is a project course that, given a realistic problem and settings, considers the entire CDIO (Conceive-Design-Implement-Operate) cycle.
-The students are expected to work using agile processes in teams of 5-7 and are expected to perform all roles except product owner.
-This is the final project course, so the students are expected to independently manage an agile project.
+The course is a project course with a focus on Visual Analytics (VA) with a given analytical problem and setting.
+The students are expected to work using agile processes in teams and are expected to perform all roles except product owner.
+As this is the final project course, the students are expected to independently manage their own agile project.

+Visual analytics systems bring data analysis closer to end-users by effectively combining interactive visualization and complex algorithms, guided by the underlying analytical processes inherent to the data and the application at hand.
+The students will be introduced to visual analytics theoretical aspects and tools, create the conceptual design of the VA project, implement their designs, and present their results.
+In more detail, this VA project course covers the following aspects:

-- The importance of data and visualization for an organization.
+- The importance of data and visualization for ansvering analytical questions.
+- Analysis of selected examples of state-of-the-art VA systems.
-- Information visualization in realistic projects.
+- Information visualization and visual analytics in realistic projects.
 - Data analysis and processing in realistic projects.
 - Tools, services, and software libraries that can be used for data analysis and to develop information visualizations, e.g., D3, yFiles, and Bokeh.
+- Challenges and chances between the human analyst, computational models, and visual display.
+- How to design efficient and effective visualization systems for the given data and analytical tasks.
-- Man, machine, and visualization.
+- Types of bias in data, analysis, and visualization.
 - How visualizations are evaluated in realistic projects.
-- How to design accessible visualization systems.
-- Bias in data, analysis, and visualization.
-- Metaphors, how and when should they be used, what cultural connections to they have, etc.

 ## Types of instruction